Italian Motorcycle Brands

 MV Agusta Logo

 Italian motorcycle company MV Agusta is the brainchild of Count Domenico Agusta, created on January 19, 1945.
 The tasks of this division of the Agusta aircraft company included the development and production of engines, bicycles, and motorcycles.
 The production was located near Milan in Cascina Costa.
 In the fall of 1945, the first light motorcycle, the Vespa 98 cm3, was produced.
-This model went into serial production under the name MV 98 and was produced in 2 versions.
-This model was followed by racing versions.
+This model went into serial production under MV 98 and was produced in 2 versions.
+Racing versions followed this model.
 By 1952, the factory produced serial motorcycles and scooters, among which was a novelty – a four-stroke model in two versions – 175 CST and 175 CSTL.
-It was this model that became the prototype for the serial racing motorcycle MV Agusta 175 CSS-5V.
+This model became the serial racing motorcycle MV Agusta 175 CSS-5V prototype.
 In the 1960s, motorcycle enthusiasts were enamored with the Checca.
 Some similarities in design with other manufacturers began to depress sales, which led to a complete redesign of the models in the mid-70s.
 However, the owners of the company stopped being interested in this direction.
 In 1977, the production of motorcycles was closed.

 Despite his origin, the Italian count was not very keen on heraldry, which was reflected in the formation of the logo.
 The emblem of the company reflected all the main directions of its activities.
-The main element was a gear of bronze color, over which hovered a three-toothed link in the form of a crown with the name of the brand inside.
-Stylized blue wings – a symbol of the main profile of the company – were superimposed on the gear.
+The main element was a bronze gear over which hovered a three-toothed link in the form of a crown with the brand’s name inside.
+Stylized blue wings – a symbol of the company’s main profile – were superimposed on the gear.
 At the top of the whole composition, in white letters, stretched from bottom to top, was placed the abbreviation MV, symbolizing the successful ascent and development of the brand.

 Malaguti